AEFeinstein/Super-2022-Swadge-FW/docs/GETTING_STARTED.md

 You can also set up a Linux virtual machine, like [Xubuntu](https://xubuntu.org/download/) running in [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Google for a guide if you need one.

+It is also possible to set up a Mac environment using a fork of pfalcon's esp-open-sdk (see below).
+See the following which outlines the procedure. https://github.com/pfalcon/esp-open-sdk/issues/342 especially the comments made on March 15 2019 by phibo23.

 # 2. Compiling and Flashing a Swadge

 1. Update your packages and install all dependencies